 The next gig was to be at the Hartham Common Peace Festival in Hertford.

 Myself, Steve and other friends had been instrumental in organising the festival.
 A friendly lorry driver had been persuaded to park his lorry there to form the stage, it was true DIY and we had bagged Flux Of Pink Indians to headline.
-Necro were to be performing second on the bill with a host of other local bands in what was planned as a celebratory afternoon in aid of C.N.D, but in true fashion things didn’t quite go according to plan.
+Necro and Strontium were also to to be performing on the day, in what was planned as a celebratory afternoon in aid of C.N.D, but in true fashion things didn’t quite go according to plan.

-[Rob with some school friends turning up to the Hartham Common Peace Festival gig ready to support Flux Of Pink Indians; which sadly did not happen]
+[Rob with some school friends turning up to the Hartham Common Peace Festival gig ready to support Flux Of Pink Indians; which sadly did not happen – Photograph by Penguin]

 [Penguin remembers the march to Hertford County Hall at the end of the C.N.D march where Steve, the vocalist from Necro unfolded a Crass ‘Nagasaki Nightmare’ sleeve and read from it word for word to the crowd in attendance whilst the poster was being blown around by the wind.
 I think it ended up ripped in half]

-Flux then played a glorious set with the steps up to the ‘stage’ being guarded by a single police officer!
+Flux Of Pink Indians then played a glorious set with the steps up to the ‘stage’ being guarded by a single police officer!

 The P.A during Flux Of Pink Indians set was so loud that a wedding in a nearby church had to be stopped as they couldn’t hear what was being said.
 One of the elders of the festival organisers did mention to me that he hadn’t been told that this would happen… Truth was, no-one knew…